 IT general control framework

-An information technology general control (ITGC) framework is in place which ensures the proper management of IT governance in general, projects and programs, computer operations, and access management.
+An information technology general control (ITGC) framework is in place which aims to ensure the proper management of IT governance in general, projects and programs, computer operations, and access management.

 Our external financial audit engagement ensures that our financial statements give a true and fair view of our financial position as at year-end and of our result and our cash flows for the year then ended.
-In 2020 the external auditor reviewed the sustainability indicators marked with "√ ".
-Contrary to the audit of our financial statements, this review is only aimed at obtaining a limited level of assurance.
+In 2021, the external auditor reviewed the sustainability indicators marked with "√."
+Contrary to the audit of our financial statements, this sustainability review is only aimed at obtaining a limited level of assurance.